 So yes, as far as famous things to buy in Istanbul go, spices are absolutely on the list.
 Also, consider purchasing a nice copper spice set to store your spices in.

-Book About Turkey
+25. Book About Türkiye

 If you’re planning a trip to Turkey and want to learn more about the area before you go, buying a book is a great idea!
 If you did not, buying a book when you arrive is also great.
 There are plenty of titles to choose from; we always do this on arrival at each new country to get more out of the trip and look for new things to experience when you’re actually there.

-Chess Board Set
+26. Chess Board Set

 Crusaders Vs. Ottomans Chess Set

-You can find Ottoman-style hand-painted chess pieces at the markets that are truly unique and exciting souvenirs from Turkey.
+You can find Ottoman-style hand-painted chess pieces at the markets that are truly unique and exciting souvenirs from Türkiye.
 They are perfect for any chess enthusiast and make a great addition to any collection.
 The intricate designs and beautiful colors will impress anyone who sees them.
 These pieces will surely be a conversation starter and add a touch of luxury to any home.

 My ten-year-old son loves to play chess, and he spotted these Ottoman vs. Crusaders pieces at the Arasta Bazaar in Istanbul.
 He begged for them and ended up using his Christmas money to buy them – with the help of his Dad, negotiating the best price.

-Backgammon Set
+27. Backgammon Set

 One of the most played games in Turkey, backgammon, originated in the Middle East almost 5,000 years ago.
 It remains extremely popular to this day.
 During your time in Istanbul, you’ll almost certainly see locals playing backgammon in cafés.